AlexBrown4020/AlexBrown4020/README.md

 - 👋 Hi, I’m @AlexBrown4020.
-Currently trying to break into the coding scene!
-I plan to study with Code Chyrsallis, Tokyo.
-I have been studying JavaScript, Ruby, Python, SQL and HTML.
+I am a Code Chrysalis (Tokyo) graduate that specializes in Javascript, PostgreSQL, HTML and CSS I'm also experienced in React, Ruby, Rails, Python, Django, DRF, SQL and Heroku.

 Filled with motivation!